dgryski/go-perfbook/performance.md

   We're all familiar with memcache, but there are in-process caches.

   * Over the wire, the network + cost of serialization will hurt.
-  * In-process caches, but now you need to worry about expiration.
+  * In-process caches, but now you need to worry about expiration and added GC pressure
   * Even a single item can help (logfile time parse example).

   TODO: "cache" might not even be key-value, just a pointer to where you were